carlosmiei/ast-transpiler/README.md

 ![Lines](./badges/coverage-lines.svg)
 ![Statements](./badges/coverage-statements.svg)

-Transpiler is a library that allows transpiling typescript code to different languages using typescript's abstract syntax tree (AST) and type checker.
+`ast-transpiling` is a library that allows transpiling typescript code to different languages using typescript's abstract syntax tree (AST) and type checker.

 As expected, it's not possible to transpile Typescript to Python or PHP in a 1:1 parity because they are different languages a lot of features are not interchangeable.
 Nonetheless, this library supports as many features as possible doing some adaptions (more to come).

-Although we transpile TS code directly to the other languages, this library does touch import statements because each language has its own module/namespace model.
-Instead, we return a unified list of imports separately, allowing the user to adapt it to the target language easily and append it to the generated code (check `IFileImport`).
+Although we transpile TS code directly to the other languages, this library does touch import or exports statements because each language has its own module/namespace model.
+Instead, we return a unified list of imports and exports separately, allowing the user to adapt it to the target language easily and append it to the generated code (check `IFileImport` and `IFileExport`).

 In order to faciliate the transpilation process we should try to add as many types as possible otherwise we might get invalid results.